A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Interventions

-\paragraph{Unknown Intervention Targets using $\Psi$-FCI} Authors in \cite{jaber2020advances} adapted both PC and FCI algorithms to the causal discovery setting under imperfect interventions with unknown intervention targets.
+Authors in \cite{jaber2020advances} adapted both PC and FCI algorithms to the causal discovery setting under imperfect interventions with unknown intervention targets.
 The fundamental contribution of this work is the extension of the $\mathcal{I}$-MEC to a more general $\Psi$-MEC that is capable of representing intervention graphs with unknown intervention targets.